-Operating a forklift requires skill, training, and experience.
+Operating a forklift requires skill, training and experience.
 Although it may seem as easy as driving a car, there are many factors that make driving a forklift much more difficult.
 Learning how to operate a forklift safely can help to prevent accidental injuries and possible death.
 The goal of forklift safety training is to help you achieve a work environment that is accident free and meets OSHA regulations.
+Accidents will happen, so it is best to be prepared.